babelouest/glewlwyd/docs/OIDC.md

 ]
 ```

+## OAuth 2.0 Pushed Authorization Requests (Draft 05)

+This settings is used to configure pushed authorization requests to enforce client privacy and security.

+### Allow Pushed Authorization Requests

+If this is set to true, clients will be allowed to use pushed authorization requests via the endpoint `POST /par` to initiate the authentication.

+### Require Pushed Authorization Request

+If this is set to true, pushed authorization requests will be mandatory, no client will be able to initiate an authorization request directly via `GET /auth`.

+### request_uri prefix

+Value of the prefix that will be added to every request_uri.

+### request_uri duration (seconds)

+Duration of a request_uri before user first accesses to the `/auth` using this `request_uri`.

 ## Native Apps Guidelines

 Glewlwyd is conform to [OAuth 2.0 for Native Apps](https://tools.ietf.org/html/rfc8252) best current practice considering the following configuration: